siheming/mspypeline/doc/source/workflow.rst

     :width: 400
     :align: right

-| The descriptive and comparison plots can for example help to analyze how biological replicates compare to another or
+| The descriptive and comparison plots can for example help to analyze how biological replicates compare to each other or
   how different conditions effect detected proteins.

 Create statistical inference plots